RSE-Midlands/rse-midlands.github.io/content/docs/event-7th-april-2025.md

 ## Lightning Talks

-We are currently seeking **expressions of interest** from anybody who would like to deliver a lightning talk during the day.
+Part of the day has been set aside for lightning talks from the community, and we are very keen to hear from **you!**
+If you are interested in delivering a lightning talk, please provide a brief outline of your idea when asked during the registration process.

 For guidance, talks should generally be:

 - A maximum of ten minutes in length
 - No more than five slides